piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 Firm: Origins, Evolution, and Development* (New York: Oxford University Press, 1993).

-[^nota280]: Yochai Benkler, "Coase’s Penguin, or, Linux and The Nature of the Firm", *The Yale Law Journal* vol.112 no.3 (Diciembre del 2002), y *The Wealth of Networks—How Social Production Transforms Markets and Freedom*, (New Haven: Yale University Press, 2006).
+[^nota280]: Yochai Benkler, "Coase's Penguin, or, Linux and The Nature of the Firm", *The Yale Law Journal* vol.112 no.3 (Diciembre del 2002), y *The Wealth of Networks—How Social Production Transforms Markets and Freedom*, (New Haven: Yale University Press, 2006).